The latest definition of Codependency

 - Addictive behavior: Codependents may themselves develop addictions in an attempt to deal with their pain and frustration

-If you are experiencing this type of behavior in your family, or with a close friend, you can immediately call our toll free number at 855-222-1101 and we will get you in touch with one of our DIG Codependency / Life Coach Therapists.
+If you are experiencing this type of behavior in your family, or with a close friend, you can immediately call our number at 855-222-1101 and we will get you in touch with one of our DIG Codependency / Life Coach Therapists.
+We charge $125.00 per hour (50-55 mins).
+You can pay through Paypal so it is a 100% secure transaction.
 Someone who will provide emotional support and give professional feedback.
 We can help you to understand why you feel the way that you do and more importantly, give you some clinical suggestions to make the changes necessary now.

 Why does Codependency happen more with women..?